Materials and Fabrics

 Additional Accessories

 Warriors carried a shield—usually round, made of limewood planks, with a central iron boss.
 The shield's edge was often bound in rawhide or metal for reinforcement.
+Shield boards were covered in leather or painted with symbols, and they could be up to one meter in diameter.
 A scramasax (a heavy single-edged knife) was tucked into a scabbard at the belt.
-Some warriors carried a seax (a longer knife/ short sword) or a spear as their primary weapon.
+Some warriors carried a seax (a longer knife/short sword) or a spear as their primary weapon.
 For cold weather, a sheepskin or fur mantle could be worn over the cloak, providing extra warmth and a fierce appearance.
+Finger rings, arm rings, and necklaces made of beads or metal wires served as both personal adornment and mobile wealth.
+Many warriors also carried a small knife for eating and everyday tasks, distinct from their fighting blade.

 Social and Regional Variations